 - Édouard Bonnet (Middlesex University, London)

-- Thore Husfeldt (ITU Copenhagen and Lund University)
+- Thore Husfeldt (IT University of Copenhagen and Lund University)

 - Petteri Kaski (Aalto University)